 When a principal applies for an oil and gas bond, the surety company is looking for three essential qualifications.

-Experience – Every oil and gas company will drill, operate and close many wells during the conduct of its business.
+Experience – Every oil and gas company will drill, operate and close many wells over the course of its business.
 This provides the surety company with a clear business history, making it relatively easy to evaluate the applicant’s record of exploratory success, business acumen, avoidance of legal issues and adherence to federal and state regulations in the operation of its oil and gas wells.

 Financial Strength – Just as important as a positive track record is the principal’s financial strength.
 Oil and gas exploration is both costly and risky.
 The principal must have the financial resources to weather the occasional setback or legal challenge without risking the survival of the business, and while keeping its commitments to investors, employees and other stakeholders – especially the obligee and the surety.